Charlie Waller (American musician)

 Charles Otis Waller (January 19, 1935 – August 18, 2004) was the lead singer and guitarist for the bluegrass band The Country Gentlemen.
-Waller was involved with The Country Gentlemen for 47 years.
-As a member of The Country Gentlemen, Waller was inducted into the International Bluegrass Music Hall of Honor in 1996 and the Southern Gospel Museum and Hall of Fame in 2009.
+Waller was involved with the band for 47 years and was inducted into the International Bluegrass Music Hall of Honor in 1996 and the Southern Gospel Museum and Hall of Fame in 2009.

 Biography

 Waller was born in Joinerville, Texas and moved to Lake Charles, Louisiana at the age of 2 with his family.
 He began to play guitar at the age of 10 and moved with his mother to Baltimore, Maryland.
 In 1952, Waller joined Earl Taylor's bluegrass band, the Stoney Mountain Boys.
-He returned to Louisiana in 1956 as a guitar player with Buzz Busby and the Bayou Boys, making appearances on television.
+Waller returned to Louisiana in 1956 as a guitar player with Buzz Busby and the Bayou Boys, making several appearances on television.
 In 1957 he and Busby returned to the Washington, D.C. area, where Waller met mandolinist John Duffey and banjo player Bill Emerson.
 When Busby was injured in an auto accident in July 1957, Emerson formed a temporary band with Waller and Duffey to fulfill Busby's bookings.
 The temporary band soon became permanent, and The Country Gentlemen would continue for more than fifty years.